sine2pi/Maxfactor/README.md

-MaxFactor is best described as a thoughtful integration of existing optimization techniques, with specific implementation choices tailored for transformer models.
+MaxFactor core is best described as a thoughtful integration of existing optimization techniques, with specific implementation choices tailored for transformer models.
 Its main contribution is the effective combination and tuning of these techniques rather than introducing fundamentally new algorithms.

 MaxFactor combines proven optimization techniques from several established algorithms, with implementation details specifically tuned for transformer architectures used in speech recognition.
 While not introducing fundamentally new techniques, its particular combination of approaches addresses practical challenges in training large speech models like Whisper.

 The optimizer makes practical engineering tradeoffs that work well empirically for speech recognition models.
 For whatever reason, every AI model I've tried to use for editing breaks this optimizer. (just an interesting side note)

+The FAM is experimental (at the bottom) and is unique to Maxfactor but it doesn't work yet.
+Frequency-Adaptive Momentum (FAM)
+Core Concept: Speech signals have inherent frequency structure, with different parts of the model responding to different frequency bands.
+Here I try to integrate a momentum scheme that adapts based on the "frequency signature" of gradient updates.

 Adam